 In 2020, John Mueller, Google Search Advocate, answered a question about the alt text of a quote image during a Google Webmaster Office Hours.
 In the answer, he talked about how Google uses it:

 “For Search, what happens with the alt attribute is we use that to better understand the images themselves, in particular, for Image Search.
 So if you didn’t care about Image Search, then from a Search point of view, you don’t really need to worry about alt text.

 But if you do want these images to be shown in Image Search, which sometimes it makes sense to show fancy quotes in Image Search as well, then using the alt attribute is a good way to tell us this is on that image and we’ll get extra information from around your page with regard to how we can rank that landing page.”

-Moz mentions ranking factors in relation to alt text.
+Moz mentions ranking factors about alt text.
 Instead of saying that the alt text itself is a ranking factor, Moz advises:

 “…alt text offers you another opportunity to include your target keyword.
 With on-page keyword usage still pulling weight as a search engine ranking factor, it’s in your best interest to create alt text that both describes the image and, if possible, includes a keyword or keyword phrase you’re targeting.”

 In 2021, during a Twitter discussion about ALT text having a benefit on SEO, Google Developer Martin Splitt said: